tmattio/spin/doc/cli.md

 ### Description

 `new` generates projects from templates.
-The template can be either a native template, local directory or a remote git repository.
+The template can be either an official template, local directory or a remote git repository.

 You can use `ls` to list the official templates.